-Skin cancer is the most common form of cancer in the country.
-Each year, more than 1 million people in the United States are diagnosed with it.
-And yet, when the sun’s out, we are so often drawn to it and run outside without taking the proper precautions.
+Skin cancer is the most common form of cancer in the United States.
+Each year, more than 1 million people in the U.S. are diagnosed with it.
+And yet, when the sun’s out, we’re so often drawn to it and run outside without taking the proper precautions.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s no secret that the sun’s rays can be harmful.
-Sunlight contains ultraviolet radiation, which can cause skin cancer.
-You don’t have become a hermit and hide from sunlight like a vampire.
-Cancer care nurse Josette Snyder, RN, MSN, AOCN, offers steps you can take to reduce your risk of skin damage from the sun — and skin cancer.
+Sunlight contains ultraviolet (UV) radiation, which can cause skin cancer.
+But you don’t have to become a hermit and hide from sunlight like a vampire.
+Cancer care nurse Josette Snyder, RN, MSN, AOCN, offers steps you can take to reduce your risk of skin damage from the sun — as well as skin cancer.

-Sunscreen is an important part of sun protection and should be a staple in your medicine cabinet during the summer months.
-Look for a product that provides a sun protection factor (SPF) of 30 or higher, and is broad spectrum, which means it protects you from both UVA and UVB rays.
+Sunscreen is an important part of sun protection year-round, but should especially be a staple in your medicine cabinet during the summer months.
+Look for a product that provides a sun protection factor (SPF) of 30 or higher.
+You also want a broad spectrum, which means it protects you from both UVA and UVB rays.

-Be sure to apply sunscreen to places in places often missed.
-These include your ears, the tops of your feet, and your scalp.
+Be sure to apply sunscreen in places often missed.
+These include your ears, the tops of your feet and your scalp.

 Long-sleeved shirts and long pants and skirts can protect you from UV rays.
 Although light-colored, loosely woven clothing is popular during the warm months, you may be surprised to learn that garments that are dark-colored or made from tightly woven fabric give more protection against the sun.
-The tightly woven fabric physically blocks the sun’s rays, while the dark color absorbs them.
+Sun-protective clothing physically blocks the sun’s rays, while the dark color absorbs them.
 Also, wet clothing offers much less UV protection than dry.

 Wear a hat

-When you’re shopping for sunglasses, look for lenses that block UV rays, Snyder recommends Most sunglasses sold in the United States, regardless of cost, meet this standard.
-“Wrap-around sunglasses work best because they block UV rays that can come in from the side,” she notes.
+“Wrap-around sunglasses work best because they block UV rays that can come in from the side,” notes Snyder.

 People who use tanning beds are 2.5 times more likely to develop squamous cell carcinoma and 1.5 times more likely to develop basal cell carcinoma.
-And it’s not just your skin that’s at risk: Exposure to the UV radiation that tanning beds emit also can cause cataracts and cancers of your eyes.
+And it’s not just your skin that’s at risk: Exposure to the UV radiation that tanning beds emit can also cause cataracts and cancers of your eyes.
 Snyder says even occasional sunbed use almost triples your chances of developing melanoma.
-Young people — including teenagers — are especially sensitive to the UV rays that tanning beds emit.
+People who are younger — including teenagers — are especially sensitive to the UV rays that tanning beds emit.

 If you really prefer the “healthy” glow of tanned skin, there are many sunless tanners and bronzers available that create that sun-kissed look without the risk of skin cancer.
-These are cosmetics applied to the skin like a cream or spray and can provide a temporary, artificial tan.
-The only color additive currently approved by FDA for this purpose is dihydroxyacetone (DHA).
+These are cosmetics applied to your skin, like a cream or spray, and can provide a temporary, artificial tan.
+The only color additive currently approved by U.S. Food and Drug Administration (FDA) for this purpose is dihydroxyacetone (DHA).

-“If you do use a sunless tanner, be sure to still apply sunscreen when going out in the sun as most sunless tanning products don’t contain sunscreen,” she says.
+“If you do use a sunless tanner, be sure to still apply sunscreen when going out in the sun as most sunless tanning products don’t contain sunscreen,” says Snyder.